Real Estate Financing

 The parties to the loan agreement will have a slightly different legal relationship, depending on the type of contract.
 With a mortgage, the borrower is the mortgagor and the lender is the mortgagee.
 With a deed of trust, the borrower is the trustor, the lender is the beneficiary, and a trustee holds legal title to the property until the loan is repaid.
 The mortgage or trust document generally identifies the property being given as security, specifying both the mailing address and the legal description of the property, and some of the other items listed in the promissory note, including the date, amount, loan term, and method and timing of payments.

 Payments of only principal and interest to the lender are called P&I payments (principal and interest).
-Payments that include escrow payments for taxes and hazard insurance are often referred to as PITI (principal, interest, taxes, insurance) payments.
+Payments that include escrow payments for taxes and hazard insurance are often called PITI (principal, interest, taxes, insurance) payments.
 The Real Estate Settlement Procedures Act (RESPA) limits the amount that the lender can require for taxes and hazard insurance.
 Unless local law specifies otherwise, the application of the payments goes to prepayment charges, escrow, interest, principal, then late charges.
 The proceeds of hazard or property insurance are applied to restoring the property, if possible.
 If not, then the proceeds are used to reduce or pay the debt.

 The borrower must occupy the property for a specified minimum duration, and also must preserve, maintain, and protect the property so that the value of the lender's security interest is preserved.
 If the lender must take any actions to preserve the property, then those costs will be charged to the borrower.
 Additionally, with proper notice, the lender may inspect the property to ensure that the property is being preserved.